Gastralia

 The possession of gastralia may be ancestral for Tetrapoda and were possibly derived from the ventral scales found in animals like rhipidistians, labyrinthodonts, and Acanthostega, and may be related to ventral elements of turtle plastrons.

 Similar, but not homologous cartilagenous elements, are found in the ventral body walls of lizards and anurans.
 These structures have been referred to as inscriptional ribs, based on their alleged association with the inscriptiones tendinae (the tendons that form the six pack in humans).
 However, the terminology for these gastral-like structures remains confused.
 Both types, along with sternal ribs (ossified costal cartilages), have been referred to as abdominal ribs, a term with limited usefulness that should be avoided.

 Gastralia are also present in a variety of extinct animals, including theropod and prosauropod dinosaurs, pterosaurs, plesiosaurs, choristoderes and some primitive pelycosaurs.
 In dinosaurs, the elements articulate with each other in a sort of zig-zag along the midline and may have aided in respiration.
 Gastralia are known to be present in primitive ornithischian and sauropodomorph dinosaurs.
 However gastralia are only known from heterodontosaurid ornithschians, and gastralia are lost in eusauropodan sauropods.

-Discoveries about how the gastralia fit together in the skeleton of Sue the T. rex have led to an understanding that Tyrannosaurus bodies were more barrel-chested – and heavier – than previously thought.
+Terminology

+The term "gastralia" was proposed by Georg Baur in 1898.
+They had previously been termed "abdominal ribs", but because the term "abdominal ribs" has been applied to various structures, and the gastralia are not true ribs, this is not considered an appopriate term.

+In turtles, where the gastralia are incorporated into the plastron, each pair of gastralia gets a distinct name: the hyoplastra, hypoplastra, xiphiplastra, and in some taxa the mesoplastra.

+Taxonomic distribution

+Gastralia were ancestrally present in amniotes, but have been lost in many groups.
+Among extant taxa, they are only present in crocodylians and the tuatara, and in modified form as part of the plastron of turtles.
+Gastralia are rarely preserved in therapsids, but have been identified in some dinocephalians and gorgonopsians and several anomodonts.
+However, they were probably genuinely absent in some dicynodonts, therocephalians, and cynodonts.
+Most ornithischian dinosaurs lacked gastralia, but heterodontosaurids, one of the earliest-branching lineages of ornithischians, retained them.
+Sauropods have been considered to lack gastralia.
+Elements interpreted as gastralia have been rarely found in sauropods, but it has been argued that these elements are more convincingly interpreted as sternal ribs.
+Modern birds lack gastralia, but they were present in early lineages of birds, as in other theropods.